jina-ai/clip-as-service/docs/user-guides/server.md

           - executors/clip_torch.py
 ```

-For example, to use custom model in ONNX runtime, one can do:
+To use custom model in ONNX runtime, one can do:

 ```{code-block} yaml
 ---